boldbi/boldbi-kubernetes/helm/docs/common-configuration.md

        autoscaling.targetMemoryUtilizationPercentage
       </td>
       <td>
-       With this metric the HPA controller will keep the average utilization of the pods in the scaling target at the value mentioned (80%).
-Utilization is the ratio between the current usage of resource to the requested resources of the pod.
+       With this metric, the HPA controller will keep the average utilization of the pods in the scaling target at the value mentioned (80%).
+Utilization is the ratio between the current usage of resources to the requested resources of the pod.
       </td>
     </tr>
     <tr>